tjpalanca/tjcloud/README.md

 ## Applications

-As of this writing, I host the following applications:
+I host the following applications:

 - a VS Code instance from [code-server](https://github.com/coder/code-server) that allows me to